awsdocs/amazon-redshift-developer-guide/doc_source/wlm-queue-hopping.md

 A query can be hopped due to a [WLM timeout](cm-c-defining-query-queues.md#wlm-timeout) or a [query monitoring rule \(QMR\) hop action](cm-c-wlm-query-monitoring-rules.md#cm-c-wlm-defining-query-monitoring-rules)\.

-When a query is hopped, WLM attempts to route the query to the next matching queue based on the [ WLM queue assignment rules](cm-c-wlm-queue-assignment-rules.md)\.
+When a query is hopped, WLM attempts to route the query to the next matching queue based on the [WLM queue assignment rules](cm-c-wlm-queue-assignment-rules.md)\.
 If the query doesn't match any other queue definition, the query is canceled\.
-It’s not assigned to the default queue\.
+It's not assigned to the default queue\.

 ## WLM Timeout Queue Hopping<a name="wlm-timeout-queue-hopping"></a>